-Some objectives are considered to be more fundamental than others to achieve in order for habitats to be restored, and have therefore been weighted accordingly (see individual Objectives within each Aim for the weighting).
-This allows an overall weighted average score for the entire site to be produced out of 100 and compared with Table 1, with 100 demonstrating each objective is met at every sample location.
+Some Objectives are considered to be more fundamental than others to achieve in order for habitats to be restored and have therefore been weighted accordingly (see individual Objectives within each Aim for the weighting).
+This allows an overall weighted average score for the entire OHMP area to be produced out of 100 and compared with Table 7.6.1 below, with 100 demonstrating each Objective is met at every sample location.
 This method allows an overall assessment of restoration progress to be made.